->> View CNC collections on EFG The CNC French Film Archives were created in 1969 on the initiative of André Malraux, Minister of Culture, so that the state could take over the inventory and conservation of old films, including those on nitrate supports.
-Subsequently, the collections of old films steadily grew.
-In addition to voluntary deposits, donations, and acquisitions, legal deposits for films were implemented in 1977 and became the CNC’s responsibility in 1992.
+>> View CNC collections on EFG The CNC was created in 1969 on the initiative of the Minister of Culture, André Malraux, so that the State could take over the inventory and conservation of old films, including nitrate films.
+Since then, the collections of old films have continued to grow.
+In addition to voluntary deposits, donations and acquisitions, the legal deposit of films was introduced in 1977 and became the responsibility of the CNC in 1992.